neoclide/mycomment.vim/Readme.md

 # Mycomment

-_A stupid comment plugin made for stupid people:)_
+_A stupid comment plugin made for people can't remember so many mappings:)_

 You only need to remember one mapping for comment:  `<leader>c`